ThoSe1990/cucumber_example/README.md

 ```
 conan install . -if build --build missing
 cmake -S . -B ./build
-cmake --build ./build (--config Debug/Release # for msvc builds...)
+cmake --build ./build
 ```

 ### Run

-Start our test executable in the background using `&` (or I start usually the executable in debug on my machine).
+Start our test executable in the background using `&` (or I start usually the executable in debug on my machine) and execute cucumber
 ```
 ./build/bin/cucumer_example &
+cucumber ./features/add_book.feature
 ```

-Navigate into `./src/cucumber` and run cucumber with your feature files (placeholders with `*` are allowed here).
-I don't know why, but I don't get cucumber to run from the project root directory.
+alternatively you can just pass the directory to run all tests:
 ```
-cd ./src/cucumber
+./build/bin/cucumer_example &
-cucumber ./features/example.feature
+cucumber ./features/
 ```

 Which brings then the folloing output: